gerardnico/samza/README.md

 ## Version

-Version of the components (Yarn, Zookeeper, )can be seen in the [gradle.properties](gradle.properties)
+Version of the components (Yarn, Zookeeper, Samza, Kafka )can be seen in the [gradle.properties](gradle.properties)

 ## Docker Samza Grid